U.S. restarts counter-ISIS operations in Iraq

 The officials who spoke on condition of anonymity because they are not authorized to speak to the media on the subject said Iraq was now also interested in the resumption of the operations that have been in place since 2015 as ISIS took control of swaths of Iraq and Syria.

-Gen. Qassem Soleimani, a powerful commander of Iran's secretive Quds Force and commander of the country’s forces in Iraq, Syria, Lebanon and elsewhere throughout the Middle East, died in a U.S. drone strike on Jan.
-3. After the strike, the U.S. military in Iraq focused on force protection rather than offensive operations.
+Gen. Qassem Soleimani, a powerful commander of Iran's secretive Quds Force as well as the country’s forces in Iraq, Syria, Lebanon and elsewhere throughout the Middle East, died in a U.S. drone strike on Jan.
+3. After the strike, the U.S. military in Iraq focused on force protection, or ensuring the safety of Americans, rather than offensive operations.

 President Trump has been watching Soleimani for monthsJan.
 14, 202003:25